There isn’t much certainty around how to price your art, but two things are clear when it comes to pricing.

 Now, here’s how to put your new prices out there.

-Just rip off the Band-aid and go forward with confidence.
-Here’s how to take the sting out of it …
+Rip off the Band-aid and go forward with confidence.

 Because you’ve been such a valuable supporter, I want to offer my work to you at current pricing for the next 30 days.
 After that, my prices will increase by x%.